Prince Vijaya: Final days

 Vijaya had no other children after Kuveni left.
 Concerned in old age that he would die without an heir, he decided to bring his twin brother Sumitta from India to govern his kingdom.
 Vijaya sent a letter to Sumitta, but died before receiving a reply.
 His ministers from Upatissagāma then governed the kingdom for a year while they waited for a reply.
 In Sinhapura, Sumitta had become king and had three sons.
 His queen was a daughter of the king of Madda (possibly Madra).
 When Vijaya's messengers arrived, Sumitta asked one of his sons to go to Lanka because he was too old; Panduvasdeva, his youngest son, volunteered.
 Panduvasdeva and 32 sons of Sumitta's ministers reached Lanka, where he became the new ruler.

 Significance

-In Sri Lanka, the legend of Vijaya is political rhetoric used to explain the origin and genetics of the Sinhalese; it is often treated as an account of historical events.
-Sinhalese scholars such as K. M. de Silva have used the legend to confirm the Indo-Aryan origin of the Sinhalese, distinguishing them from the Dravidians; some Sinhalese authors have used this and other legends to oppose Tamil secessionism, arguing that the Sinhalese and the Tamils are one race because their ancestors included the maidens sent by the Pandyan king of Madurai.
-Some Tamil nationalists, on the other hand, have claimed that their ancestors were the Yakkhas massacred by Vijaya.
+In Sri Lanka, the legend of Vijaya has often been employed as political rhetoric to explain the origins and ancestry of the Sinhalese, and it is frequently treated as a historical account.
+Sinhalese scholars including K. M. de Silva, have cited the legend to support the Indo-Aryan origins of the Sinhalese, distinguishing them from the Dravidian populations.
 Tamil authors such as Satchi Ponnambalam have dismissed the legend as fiction aimed at justifying Sinhalese territorial claims in Sri Lanka.

-Genetic studies

-Genetic studies on Sinhalese and Sri Lankan Tamils have agree that there is a significant relationship between the Sinhalese and the Bengalis and Tamils.
-The most comprehensive and recent studies conclude a significant genetic relationship between Sri Lankan Tamils and Sinhalese, them being closer to each other than other South Asian populations.
-A 2021 study focusing on 16 studied X-STR loci, compared four Sri Lankan ethnicities (Sinhalese, Sri Lankan Tamils, Indian Tamils, Moors) with 14 other world populations (Bhil India, Bangladesh, Malaysia, Thailand, China, Japan, Taiwan, Germany, Italy, Sweden, Denmark, North Portugal, Somalia, and Ivory Coast) with eight X chromosome based STR markers using a multidimensional scaling plot (MDS plot), it revealed that Sri Lankans were clustered together not only with South Asians like Indians and Bangladeshis, but also with Europeans.
-However, allelic distribution of many X-STR loci in Sri Lankan ethnic groups differ from European, Southeast Asian, East Asian and African populations and are most similar to the two Indian populations and Bangladeshi population included in the study.

-All of these merits some authenticity to the Bengali origin of Sinhalese and Vijya's legend but do not provide conclusive evidence.
-More comprehensive studies on the island's various ethnic groups based on the consideration of the casts and other factors needed to be done to make more conclusive statements on the genetic ancestry of Sinhalese and that of early migrants from India.